-After receiving your credit report, you should check it for mistakes that may affect your chances of securing new credit.
+- Check for Errors on Your Credit History.
+After receiving your credit record, you should check it for mistakes that may affect your chances of securing new credit.
 If there are incorrect negative marks, file a dispute right away.

-You should also meet at least the minimum repayment amount.
+- Pay Off Your Debt.
+You should also meet at least the minimum monthly payment amount.
 Paying your debt will help you improve your credit score and help you get out of debt as soon as possible.

-Lenders don’t want to see late or missed payments on the applicant’s credit report.
+- Make Timely Payments.
+Lenders don’t want to see late or missed payments on the applicant’s credit record.
 Multiple late or missed payments will give an impression that you’re not a responsible borrower and may discourage lenders from approving your loan application.

-Applying for a loan triggers a hard inquiry into your credit report.
+- Apply for New Credit Only When Necessary.
+Applying for a loan triggers a hard inquiry into your credit history.
 A hard inquiry or hard pull may lower your credit score by five points or less.
 Submitting multiple loan applications will have a devastating effect on your credit score.
 So, you should only apply for new credit only when necessary.

-Don’t lie about your income or any other information you submit in your loan application.
+Don’t lie about your income or any other information you submit in your loan application like a fake tax return.
 All the data and documents you provide when you take out a loan should be true and accurate.
 Apply for a loan that you can afford to repay instead of falsifying your income to get a bigger loan amount and face legal consequences in the end.

 Additionally, there are things you can do to improve your chances of securing approval, such as paying off your debt, making timely payments, and keeping a low credit utilization ratio.
 From a denied loan application to jail time, lying on a loan application just isn’t worth the risk.